Johnny Depp The Chupacabra Fighter Is Still Hot, Sweet, And Sexy As Jack Sparrow

-Johnny Depp, even at age 53, can still pull off that Jack Sparrow look.
+Johnny Depp even at age 53 can still pull off that Jack Sparrow look.
 It’s not all CG either.
 Pirates of The Caribbean 5: Dead Men Tell No Tales used CG to take Sparrow all the way back to his teen years, for at least one move sequence, but the rest is all the real Johnny.

 The infamous chupacabra fighter looks about the same when he is dressed as Jack Sparrow as he did in 2003.
 Johnny apparently doesn’t need CG to look about 25 years younger than he actually is.
 He does it all the time.

 Johnny Depp can be full of surprises.
-The Jack Sparrow actor once bragged to a group of Tokyo reporters that he had fought with and vanquished a chupacabra, according to this Inquisitr article.
+The Jack Sparrow actor once bragged to a group of Tokyo reporters that he had fought with and vanquished a chupacabra according to this Inquisitr article.
 Depp is quoted in the AV Club.

 “I was attacked yesterday morning by a very rarely seen or experienced animal called ‘chupacabra.’
 I fought with it for hours.
 They’re very persistent, very mean.
 And I’m pretty sure it came into my suitcase.
 I threw him off the 23rd floor.
 So we’ll never see him again.
 Thank you for understanding.”

 Jack Sparrow made a live appearance at the children’s ward of an Australian hospital while Pirates of the Caribbean 5: Dead Men Tell No Tales was being filmed.
-Johnny Depp stayed in character as Jack Sparrow and was super sweet with the adorable children, according to NTD TV.
+Johnny Depp stayed in character as Jack Sparrow and was super sweet with the adorable children according to NTD TV.

 Johnny Depp looks hot as Jack Sparrow in this simple video, with no CG and no trick photography.
 Apparently, pirates like Jack Sparrow are great with children.

-Johnny Depp as Jack Sparrow is filmed on an ordinary cell phone talking to 7-year-old Max Bennett in the children’s ward.
+Johnny Depp as Jack Sparrow is filmed on an ordinary cell phone talking to seven-year-old Max Bennett in the children’s ward.
 There is no CG here, but Depp’s Jack Sparrow looks perhaps 25 or 30 years younger than Johnny’s actual age.

-Jack Sparrow’s younger years were created by Disney, who is at the forefront of new CG technology that can create younger versions of familiar actors like Johnny Depp, Robert Downey Jr. Michael Douglas, Peter Cushing, and Carrie Fisher, according to Games Radar.
+Jack Sparrow’s younger years were created by Disney who is at the forefront of new CG technology that can create younger versions of familiar actors like Johnny Depp, Robert Downey Jr. Michael Douglas, Peter Cushing, and Carrie Fisher according to Games Radar.

 Young Jack Sparrow in the video below is created with CG using Johnny Depp as a model and effectively reverse aging him back to his teens.
 While this works, it somehow seems unnecessary.